griffithlab/VAtools/docs/index.rst

     A tool that will add data from a tab-delimited file to any user-specified field in the VCF INFO column.

+**vep-annotation-reporter**
+    A tool to create a tab-delimited (TSV) file of variants in a VCF and their VEP annotations.

 .. toctree::
    :maxdepth: 1

    vcf_readcount_annotator
    vcf_expression_annotator
    vcf_info_annotator
+   vep_annotation_reporter
    install
    license
    contact